Based in Newcastle, NSW and available Australia‑wide via Telehealth.

 • understand patterns in relationships and intimacy

-• process past experiences without re-traumatisation
+• process past experiences without feeling re‑traumatised

 • work through anxiety, burnout, shame, or self‑criticism